K3Railroads

 Infrastructural Elements & Signals

-The route was chartered from Lafayette, Indiana to Kankakee, Illinois.
+The route ran from Lafayette, Indiana to Kankakee, Illinois.
 Kankakee was not to be the ultimate stop, like most railroads, the Big Four was interested in Chicago. (one of the "Big Four" in the name) At Kankakee the Illinois Central could be accessed as a direct route to the Windy City, and so it was.
 The route was carried out and built.
 Through small towns like Donovan and Sheldon, IL did it run, but to Kankakee did it terminate.
 The line split up into a large curved yard in Kankakee with a roundhouse.
 This roundhouse had coaling facilities and more, and a local gas plant set up right along the railroad as well.
 Freight depots, a passenger depot for the Big Four and more were established in Kankakee.
 From this line did a western line run known as a Kankakee and Seneca Railroad.
 This was a joint venture between the Big Four and the Chicago, Rock Island, and Pacific Railroads.
 This is the reason they crossed the Illinois Central rather than simply terminating into it as the Kankakee, Beaverville, and Southern Railroad does currently.
 The KB&S, speaking of which, is a family owned shortline.
-The story behind that is that the line eventually fell under New York Central Railroad as the Big Four was purchased in 1930.
+The story behind that is that the line was eventually owned by the New York Central in 1930.
 The NYC merged with the Pennsylvania Railroad in 1970 to infamously create the Penn Central Railroad.
-Very little changed during this time.
-It was not until Conrail came into the picture in 1976 did changed grip this line.
+The line fell into a state of decay until Conrail came into the picture in 1976 by congressional intervention, and boy, did change grip this line.
 Conrail failed to see the profitable side of the now disarrayed rail link to Lafayette.
 In 1977, Conrail abandoned the line from Kankakee to Sheldon, IL.
 This is when a local businessman by the name of Steve Orr purchased it and founded the Kankakee, Beaverville, and Southern.
 Thus preserving the route.
-Eventually the rest of the route was owned by the Kankakee, Beaverville and Southern as per abandonment.
+Eventually the rest of the route was owned by the Kankakee, Beaverville and Southern as per abandonment as found to be 'unworthy'... yet today continues to bring money and traffic to market from farmers across Illinois and Indiana.

 In October of 1971, the Amtrak "Floridian" uses the old Big Four trackage at Kankakee, IL to run south after leaving from Chicago via the Illinois Central.
 Notice how the yard tracks have been removed and the signals now face in.
 This remains the track profile to-date.
 (R. Tanner Collection, photographer unknown)